 A question I occasionally get from readers is…

 What is the most expensive pickleball paddle?

 I don’t have an exact answer.
 There are so many different sporting goods stores selling online and thousands of online sites that sell pickleball equipment that it’s almost impossible for me to compare all of those to find “the most expensive pickleball paddle”.

-Just going off of MSRP (manufacturer’s suggested retail price), the new paddles being released in 2018 are some of the most expensive paddles to date, some selling for ~$130 such as the Selkirk Sport Pro S1 and the ProLite Titan Pro ($124.99 msrp at the time of publishing).
-Both of these paddles are consider “Pro” paddles by the respective companies.
-More recent paddles, like the Poach Advantage by Engage or the Selkirk AMPED line of paddles sell for around $150.
+Just going off of MSRP (manufacturer’s suggested retail price), the new paddles being released in 2018 are some of the most expensive paddles to date, some selling for ~$130 such as the Selkirk Sport Pro S1 and the ProLite Titan Pro ($124.99 MSRP at the time of publishing).
+Both of these paddles are considered “Pro” paddles by the respective companies.
+More recent paddles, like the Poach Advantage by Engage or the Selkirk AMPED line of paddles, sell for around $150.
 I could be wrong, but I expect the top end priced paddles will continue to rise.

 We have heard a few people claim that playing with a yellow paddle face gives a slight advantage as the ball blends in with the paddle when it comes into contact with the ball and makes it more difficult for the opponent to read the shot.